 - Monthly Paying Users.
 Monthly paying users, or MPUs, refer to (i) in our game development business, the number of paying players for the games we develop in the relevant calendar month; and (ii) in our game publishing business, the number of paying players for the games published on 91wan in the relevant calendar month.
 The average MPUs for both the games we developed and the games published on 91wan increased significantly from 2010 to the six months ended June 30, 2013, and are directly affected by (i) the number of games we have developed and launched in the relevant period and (ii) the popularity of these games. - Average Revenue Per Monthly Paying User.
 We use average revenue per monthly paying user, or ARPPU, which is calculated as (i) in our game development business, the game development revenue divided by the number of the average MPUs for the games we develop in any given period; and (ii) in our game publishing business, the game publishing revenue divided by the number of the average MPUs for the games published on 91wan in any given period.
 The ARPPU for both the games we developed and the games published on 91wan increased from 2010 to 2011, primarily because we developed and published more popular games in 2011 and the monetization ability of both the games we developed and the games we published was improved in 2011.
 The ARPPU for both the games we developed and published in 2012 remained stable as compared to that in 2011, despite an increase in the number of average MPUs in 2012.
 The ARPPU for our self-developed games for the six months ended June 30, 2013 decreased as compared to that for the six months ended June 30, 2012, primarily because the ARPPU of our new games were at a lower level during the early stage of their game life cycle, which we expect to gradually increase when the average in-game spending by the new players of our new games ramps up.
 Such decrease was also attributable to the fact that we were expanding our user base and increasing average MPUs of our games and it takes time for new players to increase their in-game spending.
-The ARPPU for the games we published for the six months ended June 30, 2013 remained stable as compared to that for the six months ended June 30, 2012.
+The ARPPU for the games we published for the six months ended June 30, 2013 remained stable as compared to that for the six months ended June 30, 2013 remained stable as compared to that for the six months ended June 30, 2013 remained stable as compared to that for the six months ended June 30, 2012.